-An employee paid on the salaried payroll and eligible, depending on the percent of time worked, for benefits defined in PPM 3-45
+3.1 Employee - An employee paid on the salaried payroll and eligible, depending on the percent of time worked, for benefits defined in PPM 3-45.

-D. Wellness Activities: A variety of approved methods to enhance the health and well-being of employees.
-Additional activities will be considered for approval upon recommendations to the Employee Wellness Coordinator and the wellness participant's immediate supervisor.
+3.2 Wellness Activities - A variety of approved methods to enhance the health and well-being of employees.
+Additional activities will be considered for approval upon a recommendation to the Employee Wellness Supervisor and the wellness participant's immediate supervisor.

-A. Staff employees may have released time from work to participate in Wellness Time activities a maximum of three hours a week (not to exceed one hour of Wellness Time a day) prorated based on the employee's FTE status using the following calculation:
+4.1 Staff employees may have released time from work to participate in wellness time activities a maximum of three hours per the employee's workweek (not to exceed one hour of wellness time a day) prorated based on the employee's FTE status using the following calculation:

 (Minutes should be rounded to the nearest 10.)

 Example: Employee's FTE is .8, so 180 X .8 = 140 (rounded) minutes for wellness/week.

 4.2 Wellness time is counted from the time the employee stops work duties until the time they are resumed.